tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

 </table>
 </figure>

-Which would execute opcode CCC and then jump to address 0, just as **Ed Nather** wrote.
+Which would execute opcode `CCC` and then jump to address `0`, just as **Ed Nather** wrote.
 In the above diagram, the index register bit is set to 0, so that it would toggle to 1 following the address overflow.
 This toggle may be the origin of Nather's recollection of seeing the bit turned on for no apparent reason.

 ## A Less Romantic Alternative